This is the supporting documentation for Lynis and Lynis Enterprise, with focus on the Lynis client.

 Is Lynis really free?Yes, Lynis is open source and free to use.
 By default it comes without warranties or support, as described in the Lynis package.
 If you prefer support, then integration with Lynis Enterprise is better suitable for your needs.

 Is Lynis restricted in funtionality compared with the Enterprise version?There are no limitations regarding functionality.
 Lynis is also part of the Enterprise version, therefore it has full functionality.
 Companies benefit from using the Enterprise version, as it includes additional plugins.

 What systems are supported?

 All common systems based on Unix/Linux are supported.
-Examples include Linux itself, *BSD, Mac OS X, Solaris.
-HP-UX and AIX are known to be working.
+Examples include Linux, AIX, *BSD, HP-UX, Mac OS X and Solaris.

 For package management are the following tools supported: